What Is RSS Feed? It Is Old Tech But It’s Still Very Useful

 What is RSS?

-It is also sometimes called RSS rich site summary.
-In the early days of the Internet, it was an easy way to gather the latest news in your web browser.
+In the early days of the Internet, gathering the latest news in your web browser was easy.

 The familiar orange RSS website icon was on almost every blog or site, and by clicking and adding the feed, you could read the latest content updates in your browser.

 In browsers such as Internet Explorer and Firefox, the RSS icon appeared automatically in the address bar to indicate that a site had a feed.
-With one click you could add it to a feed reader.
+With one click, you could add it to a feed reader.

-The most popular RSS reader at the time was Google Reader.
 I remember using it every day for years to collect new blog posts and news from my favorite sites.

 But when mobile devices arrived, that marked the beginning of the end of web-based summary RSS feed readers.

-From around 2010, all browsers including Chrome, Safari, Internet Explorer and Firefox started dropping RSS support.
-Today, no browsers offer an RSS feed reader.
+Around 2010, all browsers, including Chrome, Safari, Internet Explorer, and Firefox, started dropping RSS support.

 But that was certainly NOT the end of RSS

-RSS is very much alive and well, and still working today on every site that is posting new articles or posts.
-Think here of newspapers and blogs.
+RSS is very much alive and well, and still working on every site posting new articles or posts.

-These feeds give information in simple text in an RSS XML file.
 It can be used in a variety of ways to either collect or send information.

-Where is my online RSS feed and how can I use it?
+Where is my online RSS feed, and how can I use it?

 For example, https://mywebsite.com/feed